thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSAmbivalence
 ~~~~~~~~~~~~~~

-`BTSAmbivalence`_ may be part of a `BTSSenctence`_ and describes the case when a transliteration is ambiguous.
-It
+`BTSAmbivalence`_ may be part of a `BTSSenctence`_ and describes the case when a text passage is ambiguous, such as
-contains nothing but an array of `BTSLemmaCase`_ objects in its ``cases`` attribute, each being one of the possible
+when there are different ways to transliterate or lemmatize or infer flection from it.
+It contains nothing but an array
-transliterations of this part of the sentence.
+of `BTSLemmaCase`_ objects in its ``cases`` attribute, each being one of the possibilities of this part of the sentence.

 `BTSAmbivalence`_ is a subtype of `BTSTextSentenceItem`_.